Market Analysts see Pfizer Inc. [PFE] falling to $42. Time to buy?

-Pfizer Inc. [NYSE: PFE] price plunged by -0.14 percent to reach at -$0.05.
+Pfizer Inc. [NYSE: PFE] closed the trading session at $36.55 on 01/22/21.
+The day’s price range saw the stock hit a low of $36.25, while the highest price level was $36.83.
 The company report on January 15, 2021 that Pfizer’s XALKORI® (crizotinib) Approved by FDA for ALK-positive Anaplastic Large Cell Lymphoma in Children and Young Adults.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.